psevestre/openid-fapi/Financial_API_WD_001.md

 The OIDF Financial API (FAPI) is a REST API that provides JSON data representing account and transaction related data.
 These APIs are protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.

-Read-only access is generally viewed to pose a lower risk than the write access and as such, the characteristics required of the tokens and method to obtain tokens are explained separately.
+Read-only access is generally viewed to pose a lower risk than the write access and as such, the characteristics required of the tokens are different and the methods to obtain tokens are explained separately.

 ### 5.2 Read-only API security provisions